 Reinstatement of Academically Disqualified Students: The readmission of a previously disqualified student is by special approval.
 La Verne will consider an application for reinstatement only after the student has remained absent for a minimum of one year following disqualification and has fulfilled all conditions of re-enrollment.
-In every instance, reinstatement action is based on evidence, including transcripts of courses completed elsewhere after disqualification, that warrants such action.
+In every instance, reinstatement action is based on evidence, including transcripts of courses completed elsewhere after disqualification.
 If reinstated, the student may be placed on academic probation.

-Regional and Online Campuses (ROC) Undergraduate Programs Admission
+Regional and Online Campuses (ROC)